 The changes to SAT Math were designed to make it more similar to the tests you take in math class, meaning you're asked harder questions in a more straightforward way.

-Divided into a calculator section and a no calculator section.
-Math on the new SAT is split over two sections, one for which you are allowed to use your calculator and one for which you aren't.
-Don't worry about the no-calculator section too much though, as it will only require basic calculations that you can easily do in your head.
+- Divided into a Calculator section and a No Calculator section: SAT Math is now split into two sections, one for which you're allowed to use a calculator and one for which you aren't.
+Don't worry about the No Calculator section too much, though, as it only requires basic calculations you can easily do by hand or in your head.

-Heavily focused on algebra.
-As I mentioned above, one of the goals of the new SAT is to make it more similar to what you do in school and what you'll need for college.
-One part of this realignment was shifting the focus of the test towards algebra.
-61% of the questions deal with algebra topics, including manipulating equations and expressions, writing equations to solve word problems, solving quadratics, and working with formulas.
+- Heavily focused on algebra: As I mentioned above, one of the goals of the SAT was to make it more similar to what you learn in school and what you'll need for college.
+One part of this change was shifting the focus of the test toward algebra.
+Now, 61% of Math questions deal with algebra topics, including manipulating equations and expressions, writing equations to solve word problems, solving quadratics, and working with formulas.

-More data analysis.
-The proportion of questions focused on data analysis has also increased.
-Almost a third of the questions on the test deal with manipulating ratios and percents and understanding graphs and charts.
+- More data analysis: The proportion of data analysis questions has also increased.
+Almost one-third of SAT Math questions focus on manipulating ratios and percents, in addition to understanding graphs and charts.

-Very little geometry.
-With so much of the new SAT Math section devoted to algebra and data analysis, there is very little room for geometry.
-In fact, only 6 questions per test ask about geometry and trigonometry, though the test still provides most of the common formulas you'll need.
+- Very little geometry: With so much of the SAT Math section devoted to algebra and data analysis, there's very little room for geometry.
+In fact, only six questions ask about geometry and trigonometry, though the test still provides most of the common formulas you'll need.

-Far more geometry and trigonometry.
-If you like geometry, the ACT is the test for you.
-A quarter to a third of the questions on the math section deal with geometry or trig.
-However, unlike the SAT, the ACT doesn't provide formulas, so you'll absolutely have to know the common ones.
+- Far more geometry and trigonometry: If you like geometry, the ACT's the test for you.
+One-quarter to one-third of ACT Math questions deal with geometry or trig.
+However, unlike the SAT, the ACT doesn't provide you with any formulas, so you'll absolutely have to know the common ones.

-Wider range of material.
-In fact, ACT Math tests more topics in general than the new SAT does.
-You may see questions about logarithims, graphs of trig functions, and matrices, none of which appear on the SAT.
+- A wider range of material: In fact, ACT Math tests more topics in general than the SAT does.
+You might see questions about logarithms, graphs of trig functions, and matrices—none of which appear on the SAT.

-To that end, the redesigned SAT includes questions that ask you to analyze a chart or graph in all three sections, as well as two reading passages on scientific topics.
+The current version of the SAT includes questions that ask you to analyze a chart or graph in all three sections, as well as two reading passages on scientific topics.

-The ACT continues to have a lot more science questions, since it has a dedicated Science section.
-It also asks more complex questions than the new SAT does, especially with regards to experimental design.
+The ACT continues to have a lot more science questions since it has a dedicated Science section.
+It also asks more complex questions than the SAT does, particularly with regard to experimental design.

-The essay is the one section for which both tests underwent a major overhaul.
-Moreover, the SAT essay and ACT Writing test both became more complex, rather than less so, and they both are optional.
+The Essay is the one section for which both tests underwent a major overhaul.
+Moreover, both the SAT Essay and ACT Writing sections became more complex and are now optional.

 Ideally, the changes to the essay create results that better reflect your ability to understand and build arguments, though it remains to be seen how many schools will require the essay section once it's optional for both tests.

-The College Board shifted the SAT essay essay task from one that asks you to make an argument to one that asks you to dissect an argument.
-Take a look at the sample prompt below to get a sense of the type of question you'll be asked.
+The College Board shifted the SAT essay task from one that asks you to make an argument to one that asks you to dissect an argument.
+Take a look at the official sample prompt below to get a sense of the type of question you'll be asked on test day:

-You're given a text and asked to analyze the author's argument.
-Unlike the prompt for the previous SAT essay, the new essay assignment asks you to read and and analyze an argumentative essay.
-You're be graded on all three skills: reading, analysis, and writing.
+- You're given a text and asked to analyze the author's argument: Unlike the prompt for the old SAT Essay, the current essay assignment asks you to read and and analyze an argumentative essay.
+You're then graded on three skills: reading, analysis, and writing.

-They don't want your opinion.
-You may have noticed that the new essay prompt specifies that it doesn't matter what your opinion on the issue is—they only want you to explain how the author makes his point.
+- They don't want your opinion: According to each SAT Essay prompt, it doesn't matter what your opinion on the issue is—rather, you need to explain how the author makes his point.

-More similar to essays in English class and on AP tests.
-In keeping with the College Board's goal to make the SAT more accurately reflect the skills you learn in school, the new essay task is much closer to the type of essay you're asked to write in school.
+- More similar to essays in English class and on AP tests: In keeping with the College Board's goal to make the SAT more accurately reflect the skills you learn in school, the SAT Essay task is now much closer to the types of essays you write in school.

-The Writing section (essay) is the only part of the ACT that underwent major changes.
-Nonetheless, it's remaining more similar to its old format than the new SAT Essay did to its.
-Take a look at the sample prompt below to see what you'll be asked to write about.
+The Writing (essay) section is the only part of the ACT that underwent major changes.
+Nonetheless, it's remaining more similar to its old format than the current SAT Essay did to its.
+Take a look at the official sample prompt below to see what you'll be asked to write about:

-Asked to analyze three perspectives on an issue.
-Rather than simply laying out a question, the new prompt gives you three perspectives on an issue and asks you to evaluate them.
+- Asked to analyze three perspectives on an issue: Rather than simply laying out a question, the prompt gives you three perspectives on an issue and asks you to evaluate them.

-Must argue for your own opinion.
-Like the previous ACT and SAT essay prompts, the new ACT Writing task requires you to argue for your own position on the issue.
+- Must argue your opinion: Like the previous ACT and SAT essay prompts, the current ACT Writing task requires you to argue your own position on the issue at hand.

-I've written an in-depth breakdown of how to decide whether you should take the redesigned SAT or the ACT here if you want to read through it, but for now, here are the important takeaway points as you create a long-term study plan.
+I've written an in-depth breakdown of how to decide whether you should take the SAT or ACT here if you want to read through it.
+But for now, here are the important takeaway points as you create a long-term study plan.

-The redesigned SAT is much more content-based than the previous version, so if you're planning to take the new SAT make sure you understand what will be on it.
-Also, keep in mind that the ACT still tests more grammar and math concepts than the new SAT does.
+The redesigned SAT is much more content-based than the old SAT, so if you're planning to take it, make sure you understand exactly what will be on it.
+Also, keep in mind that the ACT still tests more grammar and math concepts than the SAT does.

 Check Whether You Need to Take the Essay

-Both the ACT Writing test and the new SAT essay are optional, so before registering for either test, make sure you know whether you need to take the essay.
-Requirements vary depending on what schools you're applying to, so if you aren't sure where you want to apply, you may want to go ahead and sign up for the essay.
+Both the ACT Writing test and SAT Essay are optional, so before registering for either test, check whether you need to take the essay.
+Requirements vary depending on the schools you're applying to.
+Even if you aren't sure where you want to apply, I recommend signing up for the essay anyway.